When Should I Receive My W-2 Form?

 When do W-2s get sent out?
 You'll find it in your mailbox by the end of January or at least by February 15th.
 Once you get it, hold on to it.
 The IRS recommends keeping all your records for three years after you file your return, just in case.

 Are you an employer looking for a way to simplify your W-2 process?
-Try our pay stub generator tool to streamline tax season for everyone, or let us help you create your W-2 form today!
+Try our check stub maker to streamline tax season for everyone, or let us help you create your W-2 form today!